Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Results

-To assess performance, we employed Recall@K, where K denotes the number of returned images, measuring the percentage of correctly corresponding images for the query text within the top K-returned images.
-While the Recall@K score increases with the number of volumes returned, it's crucial to consider that the random value for Recall@K also increases with larger K values.
-Thus, calculating the fold change relative to random performance provides a more meaningful comparison.
-Figure \hyperref[fig:fig6]{6d} presents the Recall@5, Recall@10, Recall@50, and Recall@100 scores for both the zero-shot CT-CLIP and CT-VocabFine models.
-Notably, these scores were significantly higher than the random baseline, exceeding a 15-fold increase for CT-CLIP.
-However, the Recall@K scores for CT-VocabFine were substantially lower than those for CT-CLIP, consistent with the expectation that fine-tuning a foundational model for a specific task might diminish its efficacy for other tasks.
-The reduced performance of CT-VocabFine in the report-to-volume retrieval task further indicates significant modifications to the text transformer weights due to fine-tuning.
+CT-CLIP also functions as a text-to-image retrieval tool \cite{zhang2012query}, evaluating cosine similarities between target volume embeddings and query report embeddings (Figure \hyperref[fig:fig6]{5b}).
+Given the limitations of the supervised model and the ClassFine approach in encoding text, we employ CT-CLIP and the VocabFine approach for our experiments.
+Due to the lack of reports in the RAD-ChestCT dataset, only the internal validation set is used for report-to-volume retrieval.
+We evaluate performance using Recall@K, where K represents the number of returned images, reflecting the percentage of correctly matched images within the top K returns (see \hyperref[retrieval_methods]{benchmarking the CT-CLIP models for CT volume retrieval} section of \hyperref[methods]{Methods}).
+While Recall@K scores increase with more returned volumes, considering fold change relative to random performance is more meaningful.
+Figure \hyperref[fig:fig6]{5d} shows that CT-CLIP performs significantly higher than the random baseline.
+However, the Recall@K scores for VocabFine are substantially lower than CT-CLIP, consistent with the expectation that finetuning a foundation model for a specific task might diminish its efficacy for other tasks.
+The reduced performance with VocabFine in report-to-volume retrieval further indicates significant modifications to the text transformer weights due to finetuning.